fpatron/Quilibrium-Dashboard/README.md

 <img src="dashboard.png" />

-## $${\color{red}Important} \space {\color{red}News } \space {\color{red}13/04/2024}$$

-The Quilibrium dashboard is a victim of its own success and has reached the allowed quotas for retrieving the price history of Quil on Live Coin Watch.

-From now on, you must register your own Live Coin Watch key to track the Quil price in dollars.
-To do this:

-* Create an account on Live Coin Watch
-* Go to this page: https://www.livecoinwatch.com/tools/api
-* Copy your API key
-* Register it on the dashboard, at the top left corner

 ## Prerequisites

 It is preferable to have your own Grafana server for monitoring your nodes.
 If you have a few nodes (maximum 5), you can use Grafana Cloud which will provide you with the necessary stack [https://grafana.com/](https://grafana.com/)